Short Description

 Trend description for G6b

-PANS results cannot yet show yearly trends.
-However, data show that adults on average scored 49 out of 100 (in both the 2020/2021 and 2021/2022 survey years) on an index of reporting no pro-environmental behaviours (0) to high engagement with pro-environmental behaviours (100).
+A-PaNS data show that adults on average scored around 50 out of 100 on an index of reporting no pro-environmental behaviours (0) to high engagement with pro-environmental behaviours (100) from 2020/2021 to 2023/2024.
+On average, this equates to every adult carrying out half of the 9 pro-environmental behaviours included within this measure.

 Assessment of change